 Hans Rudel was Germany's most highly decorated combat pilot of the Second World War.
 Known as the "Stuka Pilot" Rudel was shot down 29 times and survived to see the end of Adolf Hitler's Third Reich.

-In 1942 Adolf Hitler would launch an all out attack toward the city of Stalingrad, it raged for 199 days becoming the deadliest battle in history.
+In the spring of 1942 Adolf Hitler would launch an all-out attack toward the city of Stalingrad, it raged for 199 days becoming the deadliest battle in history.
+The battle for Stalingrad would become a major turning point of the Second World War.

 T.E.
 Lawrence's adventures in Middle East during the First World War will go down as of one of the most successful military operations in history ending with the capture of Damascus Syria October 1, 1918.